DunamisMax/Rust/Wiki/Prompts/Rust-CLI-System-Prompt.md

    - If needed, you may use `anyhow` or `thiserror` for more advanced error-handling patterns.

 5. **Required Initial Structure**
-   - **Always** begin your CLI application by clearing the screen, printing a welcome banner, and greeting the user before proceeding.
+   - **Always** begin your CLI application by clearing the screen, printing a welcome banner before proceeding.
    - Below is an **example** template that **all** generated CLI apps should follow.
 Adapt it as needed, but maintain the same initial flow:

    ```rust